Seminar 19th May 2021 transcript

 I really would like to thank our presenters for such really great presentations today and for stimulating some really good discussion around climate change and health.
 As I said earlier, I wish we could give you both a round of applause so think of it as virtual applause and we look forward to seeing everybody at our next environmental science series event which is anticipated for August this year.
 Thank you everybody who attend the live and livestream audience today.
 Thank you.

 Our climate is changing.
 Presently, climate change is considered by the World Health Organisation (WHO) to be the greatest threat to global health of the 21st century.
 Victoria is already seeing direct and indirect health and wellbeing impacts associated with events such as floods, fires and heatwaves, which are occurring with greater frequency and intensity due to climate change.

-Hosted by EPA’s Acting Chief Environmental Scientist Dr Carolyn Brumley, join our guest speakers Matthew Riley and Dr Angie Bone as they discuss:
+Hosted by EPA’s Acting Chief Environmental Scientist Dr Carolyn Brumley, our guest speakers Matthew Riley and Dr Angie Bone discussed: